brutasse/states/postgresql/README.rst

 Postgresql
 ==========

-Installs and configures a postgresql server.
+Installs and configures a postgresql server and its databases.
 Include ``postgresql`` on a minion.

 Optionally you can add `WAL-E`_ for continuous archiving to your S3 account.
 To do so, include ``postgresql.wale`` and set some pillar data::